Like us on facebook

 Diagnosis

-If you have any questions please feel free to contact our offices located in Plano, Dallas, Prosper, Allen, Irving, Garland, Frisco, and Coppell, TX .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions feel free to contact our offices located in Plano, Dallas, Prosper, Allen, Irving, Garland, Frisco, and Coppell, TX .
+We offer the latest in diagnostic and treatment technology to meet your needs.

 Wound care is an important part in dealing with diabetes.
 If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with one of our podiatrists from Graff Foot, Ankle and Wound Care.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.